qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

 Application.

-You will also find the progress of the translation there (but remember in every "stable" version it will always stay at the same level.
+You will also find the progress of the translation there (but remember in every "stable" version it will always stay at the same level).
 For finding the current percentage of translation you will either have to install the nightly build of QGIS or checkout the source code of QGIS and start translating there.